daddel80/notepadpp-multireplace/README.md

 ## Window and Display Options

+### Window Scaling Factor

+The MultiReplace plugin window and UI elements can be resized according to preference by setting a custom scaling factor between 0.5 and 2.0 (default: 1.0).
+This is configured by modifying the `ScaleFactor` variable in the file `C:\Users\<Username>\AppData\Roaming\plugins\config\MultiReplace.ini`.

 ### Transparency Configuration

 You can set the transparency levels for the MultiReplace plugin window in the INI file located at `C:\Users\<YourUsername>\AppData\Roaming\Notepad++\plugins\Config\MultiReplace.ini`.